-- The recommended method for sewing your square is to mark out your 6×6″ square on the front of your fabric with tailors chalk to give you a guide to work in, then cut this square out using a 1/2 inch seam allowance.
+- The recommended method for sewing your square is to mark out your 6×6″ square on the front of your fabric with tailors chalk to give you a guide to work in, then cut this square out adding a 1/2 inch seam allowance from your chalked line.
 Decorate your square making sure not to decorate too close to your chalk line.
 Once decorated, place a backing piece of fabric good side up (with interfacing, or a second layer of fabric behind it) and place your decorated square good side down onto this.
-Sew around your square 1/2 inch from the cut edge, leaving a gap for turning.
+Sew around your square 1/2 inch from the edge (so that it is exactly 6 inches by 6 inches), leaving a gap for turning.
 Snip some of the seam allowance off the corners of the squares, then turn your square so that it is facing the right way.
 Rub out any tailors chalk marks around the edges.
 Either do a top stitch by hand or machine to close the turning hole and neaten the edges so they lay flat.

 - Instead of the turning method, you could also sew your layers together by using a zigzag stitch or handsewn edge and use bias binding/bias tape to edge the square.
 If doing this you would cut your square to exactly 6 inches square, decorate then sew your edging on.

 - If your chapter name includes a word or phrase that you could use as your main design feature – that’s probably a good place to start.
 If it doesn’t, then perhaps think about something that represents what you like to do (shopping, visiting cafes or whatever).
 Or just think of general Red Hatting ideas.